SKDPROGRAMMER-AMANKUMAR/Mastery-Backend-Development/Readme.md

         throw new ApiError(500, "Something went wrong while registering the user") }

+  /*// Send a response to the client with an HTTP status code of 201, indicating successful resource creation.
+// The response includes a JSON object created using the `ApiResponse` utility, which contains:
+// 1.
+A status code of 200, signifying a successful operation within the application context.
+// 2. `createdUser` - The newly registered user details (excluding sensitive information).
+// 3.
+A success message, "User registered successfully," to inform the client of the operation's outcome.*/
     return res.status(201).json(
         new ApiResponse(200,createdUser , "User registered successfully")
     )